Embeth Davidtz: Hollywood career

 In 1992, Davidtz played the part of Sheila in Sam Raimi's Army of Darkness alongside Bruce Campbell as Ash Williams.
 The third entry in the Evil Dead franchise would eventually become a cult classic worldwide.

 In 1993, Davidtz played the role of Helen Hirsch in Steven Spielberg's Schindler's List.

-In 1995, Davidtz had a central role in the fact-based film Murder in the First, and the Merchant Ivory Productions Feast of July.

-In 1996, she played the role of Miss Honey, the first-grade teacher of the title character, in Matilda.
+Two years later, she had a central role in the fact-based film Murder in the First, and the Merchant Ivory Productions Feast of July.
+In 1996, Davidtz played the role of Miss Honey, the first-grade teacher of the title character, in Matilda.

 In 1998, Davidtz played a theologian helping Denzel Washington crack a supernatural wave of crimes in the mystery drama Fallen and a femme fatale linked to Kenneth Branagh in Robert Altman's The Gingerbread Man.
 In 1999, Davidtz portrayed a 19th-century woman of the world in Patricia Rozema's reworking of the Jane Austen comedy Mansfield Park and played a dual role opposite Robin Williams in the futuristic fable Bicentennial Man.

-A supporting role in the 2001 film Bridget Jones' Diary saw Davidtz play Natasha, a colleague and one of the love interests of Mark Darcy (Colin Firth).
+A supporting role in the 2001 film Bridget Jones's Diary saw Davidtz play Natasha, a colleague and one of the love interests of Mark Darcy (Colin Firth).
 That year, she began her run on the CBS drama Citizen Baines, playing the daughter of a defeated United States Senate incumbent (James Cromwell) who is herself leaning towards a career in politics.
 Other roles included horror thrillers like 2001's Thirteen Ghosts alongside Tony Shalhoub.
 In 2002, she appeared in the Michael Hoffman drama The Emperor's Club.